nikita-kit/nikita-js/README.md

 ## Contents

-This part of nikita called `nikita.js` describes our prefered Javascript conding style.
+This part of nikita called `nikita.js` describes our prefered JavaScript conding style.
 This guide is mainly based on the the [airbnb style guide](https://github.com/airbnb/javascript) which offers a great rule set for modern javascript coding.
 However, we changed small things:
  * indent with 4 spaces